What is Tire traction and how does it work?

 To summarise

-In summary, traction refers to the grip or adhesion between a tire and the road surface.
+Traction is the grip or adhesion between a tire and the road surface.
 It is a critical aspect of tire performance that directly affects the safety, control, and overall driving experience.
-Knowing about tire traction will help you pick the best tires for your vehicle and the conditions you are driving in.
+Knowing about tire traction allows you to pick the best tires for your vehicle and where to look to find each tires Traction Rating.